-- 1. We adopt a zero-tolerance approach for any conduct that constitutes Bribery, Corruption or Fraud (Improper Conduct). - 2.
-Employees and Representatives are responsible for reporting suspected, attempted, or actual Improper Conduct to their line manager or through the Whistleblower escalation points. - We are committed to deterring, preventing, detecting, and responding to Improper Conduct which is sought to be committed against, or may arise out of any part of our business activities.
+- 1. We adopt a zero-tolerance approach for any conduct that constitutes Bribery, Corruption or Fraud (Improper Conduct). - Employees and Representatives are responsible for reporting suspected, attempted, or actual Improper Conduct to their line manager or through the Whistleblower escalation points. - 3.
+We are committed to deterring, preventing, detecting, and responding to Improper Conduct which is sought to be committed against, or may arise out of any part of our business activities.

 - We won't offer or accept bribes, facilitation payments, secret, unjustified or inflated commissions and any other improper payments or benefits to any person or entity (including Public Officials). - We will make Third Parties aware that this Policy applies to them when acting on our behalf.
 This will be undertaken through supplier induction and relevant procurement activities. - 6.
-A risk assessment process will be conducted to identify and mitigate risk. - 7.
-All Employees and Representatives are required to review this policy using PEXA's online training platform as part of their PEXA induction and on an annual basis thereafter.
+A risk assessment should be undertaken to identify and mitigate areas with antibribery and corruption risk exposure within PEXA. - 7.
+All Employees and Representatives are required to review this policy using PEXA's online training platform as part of their PEXA induction and on a bi-annual basis thereafter.
 All Employees and Representatives are expected to complete the review when due.
 Not completing the review when due will be regarded as misconduct and may lead to disciplinary action.
 Enhanced training should be provided to Employees and Representatives in higher risk roles. - 8.
 Adequate controls must be in place across PEXA to prevent Improper Conduct risks. - 9.
-Employees and Representatives are responsible for declaring in writing an actual, potential or perceived Conflict of Interest to their line manager or Chief Risk Officer, GRC.
+Employees and Representatives are responsible for declaring in writing an actual, potential or perceived Conflict of Interest to their line manager, GRC UK or Group Risk team.
 Employees and Representatives will be removed from involvement in matters in which they have a Conflict of Interest.